Maara: Release

 The film was scheduled to release directly through Amazon Prime Video, skipping theatrical release, as a result of theatres being shut down due to the COVID-19 pandemic in India.
 On 9 October 2020, Amazon Prime announced the release date of 9 original films, which included Maara scheduled for a release on 17 December 2020.
 However, a new release date of 8 January 2021 was announced later.

 Reception

 The film opened with mixed-to-positive response from critics.
+The general audience, however, have given it a more favourable rating.
 M. Suganth, editor-in-chief of The Times of India gave 3 out of 5 stars stating "The additional focus on this track results in an increased running time, and also takes the spotlight away from the Paru-Maara romance, leading to an ending that doesn’t leave you on a high that the initial moments promised."
 Logesh Balachandran, writing for India Today, gave 3 out of 5 and stated "Though it's difficult to recreate the magic of the original film Charlie, Dhilip has managed to retain its essence and delivered a film that leaves a lasting impact."
-Film critic Shubham Kulkarni, writing for the website Koimoi, gave 3 out of 5 stating "Maara is not for the ones who cannot have a bit suspension of disbelief.
-But if you have an imagination that can travel far, go for it.
-There are flaws and a lot of them, but there is a lot of hope too, let’s see at the greener side this time."